nikolajkb/LiteralJapanese/README.md

 # Literal Japanese Translation
-**Note: this system was created as a Bachelor's project and should not be viewed as a production ready library**
+**Note: this system was created as a Bachelor's project and should not be viewed as a production-ready library**
 #### About
 Literal Japanese is a Japanese-English translator that translates word by word and thus preserves Japanese grammar.
 Literal Japanese is intended as a tool for Japanese learners who want to learn about Japanese sentence structure.